tkhahns/Video_Data_Processing/docs/windows_instructions.md

 ## Complete Processing Pipeline

-The `run_all.ps1` script provides a complete end-to-end pipeline that sequentially:
+The `run_all.ps1` script provides a complete end-to-end pipeline that:
 1. Prompts for your Hugging Face token (one-time, not saved)
 2. Downloads videos from SharePoint
-3. Extracts speech from the videos
+3. Runs emotion and pose recognition in parallel with speech processing for better performance
-4. Transcribes the speech to text
+4. Extracts speech from the videos
-5. Analyzes emotions and body poses in the videos
+5. Transcribes the speech to text
 6. Reports the total processing time and results

 All outputs are organized in timestamped directories for easy tracking.